 Antibodies transferred from the mother to the baby can provide some protection and make the MMR vaccine less effective until about one year of age.
 As the vaccine's effectiveness is lower for babies under 12 months of age, if they are given the vaccine, they will still need two further doses of the MMR vaccine at 15 months and four years of age.

 14) Can we give the MMR vaccine to infants earlier than 15 months?

-Based on the current situation in Taranaki, the Ministry of Health is advising people and babies 12 months and over travelling to Auckland, particularly South Auckland, should be immunised against measles before they travel and that any babies who are travelling to Auckland should have their first measles vaccine at 12 months of age (rather than 15 months).
+People and babies 12 months and over travelling to Auckland, particularly South Auckland, should be immunised against measles before they travel and that any babies who are travelling to Auckland should have their first measles vaccine at 12 months of age (rather than 15 months).
 Vaccination should be carried out at least two weeks before travelling to allow their immunity to develop.

 If there are any updates to this advisory we will keep the public informed.

 15) How can I protect my baby until he/she can have the MMR vaccine?

 The advice is to stay away from sick people and make sure everyone who has close contact with your baby has had two doses of the MMR vaccine.
 People aged over 50 are considered immune.

 16) Should I keep my baby away from public places?